nodemcu/nodemcu-firmware/docs/nodemcu-pil.md

+# Programming in NodeMCU

 The standard Lua runtime offers support for both Lua modules that can define multiple Lua functions and properties in an encapsulating table as described in the [Lua 5.3 Reference Manual](https://www.lua.org/manual/5.3/) \("**LRM**") and specifically in [LRM Section 6.3](https://www.lua.org/manual/5.3/manual.html#6.3).
 Lua also provides a C API to allow developers to implement modules in compiled C.

-NodeMCU developers are also able to develop and incorporate their own C modules into their own firmware build using this standard API, although we encourage developers to download the standard [Lua Reference Manual](https://www.lua.org/manual/) and also buy of copy of Roberto Ierusalimschy's Programming in Lua edition 3 or 4 \("**PiL**").
-The NodeMCU implementation extends standard Lua as documented in the [NodeMCU Lua Reference](../nodemcu-lrm) \("**NLR**").
+NodeMCU developers are also able to develop and incorporate their own C modules into their own firmware build using this standard API, although we encourage developers to download the standard [Lua Reference Manual](https://www.lua.org/manual/) and also buy of copy of Roberto Ierusalimschy's Programming in Lua edition 4 \("**PiL**").
+The NodeMCU implementation extends standard Lua as documented in the [NodeMCU Reference Manual](nodemcu-lrm.md) \("**NRM**").

-Those developers who wish to develop or to modify existing C modules should have access to the LRM, PiL and NLR and familiarise themselves with these references.
-These are the primary references; and this document does not repeat this content, but rather provide some NodeMCU-specific information to supplement PiL.
+Those developers who wish to develop or to modify existing C modules should have access to the LRM, PiL and NRM and familiarise themselves with these references.
+These are the primary references; and this document does not repeat this content, but rather provide some NodeMCU-specific information to supplement it.

 From a perspective of developing C modules, there is very little difference from that of developing modules in standard Lua.
-All of the standard Lua library modules (`bit`, `coroutine`, `debug`, `math`, `string`, `table`, `utf8`) use the C API for Lua and the NodeMCU versions have been updated to use NRM extensions. so their source code is available for browsing and using as style template (see the corresponding `lXXXlib.c` file in GitHub [NodeMCU lua53](https://github.com/nodemcu/nodemcu-firmware/tree/release/app/lua53) folder).
+All of the standard Lua library modules (`bit`, `coroutine`, `debug`, `math`, `string`, `table`, `utf8`) use the C API for Lua and the NodeMCU versions have been updated to use NRM extensions. so their source code is available for browsing and using as style template (see the corresponding `lXXXlib.c` file in GitHub [NodeMCU lua53](../app/lua53) folder).

 The main functional change is that NodeMCU supports a read-only subclass of the `Table` type, known as a **`ROTable`**, which can be statically declared within the module source using static `const` declarations.
 There are also limitations on the valid types for ROTable keys and value in order to ensure that these are consistent with static declaration; and hence ROTables are stored in code space (and therefore in flash memory on the IoT device).
 Hence unlike standard Lua tables, ROTables do not take up RAM resources.